Search our Site:

 Mineral Sector Protected Areas

 The Manitoba mining sector has participated in technical reviews for new protected areas since early 1998.
-For a description of this industry led consultation, click here to link the Energy and Mines Ministers Conference 2002 presentation.

 Approximately 8% of Manitoba's landmass is in protected status.
 Manitoba led all Canadian jurisdictions in the percentage increase of land protected during the WWF Canada Endangered Spaces Campaign.
 An additional 6% is supported for protection by the mining industry as Rank 1 ASIs or sector nominated areas.
 These have been placed in "withdrawal pending" status by the Mines Branch.
 The Mining Sector Rank 1 ASIs currently total 4 million hectares or 9.9 million acres.
 The lands in which exploration is restricted are shown on the accompanying maps.